We have the power to protect cervical health

 What is the difference between the Pap and the HPV test?

-The Pap test looks for changes in cells before they develop into cancer.
+The Pap test (sometimes called the Pap smear test) looks for changes in cells before they develop into cancer.
 The HPV test looks for the presence of high-risk HPV which is known to cause about 99% of all cervical cancers.
-Hence, the HPV test can be a better predictor of your risk for cervical disease.
+Hence, the HPV test can be a better predictor of risk for cervical disease.

 How is a cervical screening sample collected?

-To perform a Pap test, your healthcare provider will use an instrument, called a speculum, to help open your vagina, so that your cervix can be viewed.
+To perform a Pap test, healthcare providers use an instrument, called a speculum, to help open the vagina, so that the cervix can be viewed.
 Another device is then inserted to collect a sample of cells from the cervix.
 The samples are then either placed on a glass slide or placed in a bottle containing preservative fluid, which are then sent to a laboratory.
 At the laboratory, a technician or pathologist will prepare the sample for viewing under a microscope, to see if there are signs of abnormal cells.

 Sample collection for cervical screening may feel a bit uncomfortable, and some women may experience a small pinch when the speculum is inserted or when the sample is taken from the cervix.